-Nomination and Remuneration Committee
+Nomination & Remuneration Committee

 - B23.
-The Board has established a Nomination and Remuneration Committee to deal with nominations to the Board and oversee executive performance, remuneration, recruitment, retention and termination policies for senior management and incentive schemes. - B24.
-The Nomination and Remuneration Committee's role and responsibilities, composition, structure and membership are set out in a formal Charter which is disclosed on the Ramelius website. - B25.
-The Committee's responsibilities include the following: - Evaluating the necessary and desirable competencies for members of the Board of Directors; - Assessing skills, experience and expertise and making recommendations to the Board on candidates for appointment and re-appointment as directors on the Board; - Reviewing and making recommendations on processes for evaluating the performance of members of the Board and its Committees and for assessing and enhancing director competencies; - Reviewing and monitoring progress of succession plans and making recommendations to the Board; - Reviewing and making recommendations to the Board on the remuneration of the Managing Director/CEO; - Reviewing and making recommendations to the Board, on advice from the Managing Director/CEO, on remuneration of senior executives of the Company (other than the Managing Director/CEO) and in respect of remuneration matters generally;
+The Board has established a Nomination & Remuneration Committee to deal with nominations to the Board and oversee executive performance, remuneration, recruitment, retention and termination policies for senior management and incentive schemes. - B24.
+The Nomination & Remuneration Committee's role and responsibilities, composition, structure and membership are set out in a formal Charter which is disclosed on the Ramelius website. - B25.
+The Committee's responsibilities include the following: - Evaluating the necessary and desirable competencies for members of the Board of Directors; - Assessing skills, experience and expertise and making recommendations to the Board on candidates for appointment and re-appointment as directors on the Board; - Reviewing and making recommendations on processes for evaluating the performance of members of the Board and its Committees and for assessing and enhancing director competencies; - Reviewing and monitoring progress of succession plans and making recommendations to the Board; - Reviewing and making recommendations to the Board on the remuneration of the Managing Director/CEO;